closemarketing/duplicate-publish-multisite/readme.txt

 == Developers ==

 == Changelog =
+= 1.7.1 =
+*	 Fix: Bug related to validation of nonce's when multiple conditions were configured.

 = 1.7.0 =
 *	 Added: You can now select the post type and taxonomy from you want to copy and publish.